Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-type-core.md

 > [!WARNING]
 > Character Spritesheets of a different size will be rejected, and a warning will be logged.

 Sprites from the **Base Spritesheet** will be used whenever using any character of the same **Character Type**.
-A shader will be applied that visually overrides of spritesheet with the spritesheet(s) used by the assigned character.
+A shader will be applied that visually overrides the spritesheet with the spritesheet(s) used by the assigned character.

 ### Setup
 The **Base Sprite** has a **Sprite Mode** which defines if the image should be used as a singular sprite or split into individual sprites.